 - 6.4.1 As stated above, initial junction modelling has been undertaken with the worst-case flows.
 This exercise highlighted a number of junctions where, in the reference case, the outputs were unrealistic and demonstrated excessive delays, which are well beyond what would be deemed a reasonable level of service, in terms of time delays and queues.
-In this instance, junctions which have a delay of 3 minutes or greater have been deemed to operate at an unrealistic level and have been highlighted.
+Section 6.5 below sets out how this has been considered when undertaking the modelling, to allow a more realistic assessment to be undertaken, to ascertain the impact of the Local Plan.

 - 6.4.2 The worst junctions are detailed below:

 - A128 Ongar Road/William Hunter Way

 - A128 Ingrave Road /B186 Queens Road

 - A128 Ingrave Road / The Avenue / A128 Brentwood Road / Running Waters

 - A1023 Brook Street/Mascalls Lane

 - Warley Hill/Eagle Way

 - M25 Junction 28

 - M25 Junction 29

 - 6.4.3 The A127/B186 junction is not included within this list, as there is a committed scheme which provides adequate capacity for the reference case growth.